zio/zio/docs/datatypes/test/spec.md

 ### Sharing Layers Between Multiple Specs

 We can also share layers between multiple suites using the `Spec#provide**Shared` methods.
-When we provide a shared layer, the test framework will acquire that layer for once and share it between all suites, and release it when execution of all suites are executed.
+When we provide a shared layer, the test framework will acquire that layer for once and share it between all suites, and release it when all suites are done.

 To demonstrate this, let's create a `Counter` service.
 We use this service to count the number of times the tests are executed, by calling the `Counter.inc` operator after each test: